mozman/dxfgrabber/docs/index.rst

     Reference rectangle width as *float* in drawing units.

+.. attribute:: MText.horizontal_width

+    Horizontal width of the characters that make up the :class:`MText` entity.
+This value will always be equal to or less than the :attr:`MText.rect_width` value.
+In drawing units as *float*.

+.. attribute:: MText.vertical_height

+    Vertical height of the :class:`MText` entity in drawing units as *float*.

 .. attribute:: MText.linespacing

     Text line spacing as *float*, valid from 0.25 to 4.00.